Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Background

 \section{Background}

 This section provides necessary background and fixes notation.
-The notation and language is as far as possible avoiding differential-geometric nomenclature for the purpose of readability for a general public, and as the developments in this paper relies very little on such constructs.
+For the purpose of readability, the notation and language is as far as possible avoiding differential-geometric nomenclature.
 Further, the paper assumes familiarity with Markov chain Monte Carlo (MCMC) methods and in particular Hamiltonian Monte Carlo (HMC) methods, for which e.g. \citet{1206.1901,girolami_calderhead_11,bou-rabee_sanz-serna_2018} may serve as references.